-The pro The project timeline must: Use the FY 2017-18 template provided (do not alter the template) and submitted in Microsoft Excel format.
+The project timeline must:

+Use the FY 2018-19 template provided (do not alter the template) and submitted in Microsoft Excel format.
 List all tasks and sub-tasks with the same title as stated in the scope of work.
 Include task and sub-task numbers in proper sequencing, consistent with the scope of work.
 Include a task for a kick-off meeting with Caltrans at the start of the grant.
 Include a task for procurement of consultants, if consultants are needed.
 Include a task for quarterly reporting to Caltrans.
 Include a task for invoicing.
 List the responsible party for each task and sub-task, and ensure that it is consistent with the scope of work (i.e. applicant, sub-applicant, or consultant).
 Complete all budget columns as appropriate: Total Cost, Grant Amount, Local Cash Match, and if applicable, Local In-Kind Match.
 State a realistic total cost for each task based on the work that will be completed.
 Project management/administration costs should not exceed 5 percent of the grant amount requested.
 Include a proportional spread of local match amongst each task.
 The match amount must be at least the minimum amount required by the grant program.
 Identify the indirect cost rate if indirect costs will be reimbursed.
 Include a best estimate of the amount of time needed to complete each task.
-Include the timeframe start at the beginning of the grant period (January 2018 for MPO/RTPAs; April 2018 for non-MPO/RTPAs).
-Include the timeframe extend all the way to the end of the grant period (February 2020 for all grantees).
+Start the timeframe at the beginning of the grant period (July 2018 for MPO/RTPAs; October 2018 for non-MPO/RTPAs).
+Include the timeframe extend all the way to the end of the grant period (June 2021 for MPO/RTPAs; February 2021 for non-MPOs/RTPAs).
 List the deliverable for each task as stated in the scope of work.